 All staff at Dobcroft Junior School together with Children Young People and Families (CYPF) recognise the important link between regular attendance at school and the educational attainment of children.
 Parents/carers have a legal duty to ensure that all children of statutory school age (5-16 years of age) receive a full-time education.
-Action may be taken by CYPF against parents/ carers who fail to ensure that their child is properly educated.
+Action may be taken by CYPF against parents/carers who fail to ensure that their child is properly educated.
 The action may result in a formal warning, a fine, or an appearance at court.
-Parents/carers are legally required to request exceptional term time leave from the Head teacher of the school at which their child is registered.
-Head teachers may not grant any leave of absence during term time unless there are exceptional circumstances.
+Parents/carers are 1 to request exceptional term time leave fr teacher of the school at which their child Head teachers may not grant any leave o term time unless there are exceptional cir

 The Head teacher at Dobcroft Junior School will consider all term time leave requests.
-Each request will be considered on its own merit and the impact upon the child's learning and wellbeing will be central to the decision made, However, the Head teacher may take into account previous leave requests and other factors related to the child when making their decision.
+Each request will be considered on its own merit and the impact upon the child's learning and wellbeing will be central to the decision made.
+However, the Head teacher may take into account previous leave requests and other factors related to the child when making their decision.

-Parents/carers who do not request term time leave and take their child on 'unauthorised leave', or fail to keep the school informed of changes to leave ar-
+Parents/carers who do not request term time leave and take their child on 'unauthorised leave', or fail to keep the school informed of changes to leave arrangements, may receive a fine, be prosecuted and/or the children may lose their place at their school.